 The College, the Library, and the School of Education believe in disseminating our students' and our institution's intellectual work as broadly as possible.
 We urge and encourage you to publish it in ProQuest's Open Access Dissertation Publishing service so as many people as possible may benefit from your original research.

 ProQuest Dissertation Publishing has been publishing dissertations and theses since 1938.
 In that time, they have published over 2 million graduate works from graduate schools around the world.
-They have over 700 active university publishing partners and publish more than 70,000 new graduate works each year.
-In addition to publishing, they provide access to graduate works held at thousands of libraries around the world through the service now known as ProQuest Dissertations and Theses (PQDT) and formerly known as Dissertation Abstracts.
+In addition to publishing them, they provide access to graduate works held at thousands of libraries around the world through the service now known as ProQuest Dissertations and Theses (PQDT) and formerly known as Dissertation Abstracts.

-The relationship between you and ProQuest Dissertation Publishing (PQDP) is that of author and publisher.
-Piedmont College Libraries will assist as an intermediary in the process.
-This LibGuide will provide you with the information you need to submit your manuscript to PQDP for publication.
+The relationship between you and ProQuest Dissertation Publishing is that of author and publisher.
+Piedmont College Libraries will assist as a facilitator of the process.
+This LibGuide will provide you with the information you need to submit your manuscript to for publication.

 Because the School of Education and the Library believe in disseminating your research in the broadest possible way, we urge you to participate in the ProQuest Open Access Dissertations project.
 The Library will pay all fees associated with this service, which includes perpetual archiving.